Champlain Canal Navigation and Cruising Guide

 |Lock C11||Lock C12|

-A complete listing of the Champlain Canal Locks with distances, lifts, and estimated transit times can be viewed at the Champlain Canal Lock & Transit Page.
+A complete listing of the Champlain Canal Locks with distances, lifts, and estimated transit times can be viewed at the Champlain Canal Locks Page.

 From Waterford, NY to Whitehall, NY project channel depths are 12 feet with 12 feet over the lock sills.

-At normal pool level, minimum bridge clearance from Waterford, NY to Addison, VT is 17’ 0" at bridge C-28.
-At maximum pool level minimum bridge clearance is found at bridge C-13 with a clearance of 12’ 1.6".
+At normal pool level, minimum bridge clearance from Waterford, NY to Whitehall, NY is 17 feet 0 inches at bridge C-28.
+At maximum pool level minimum bridge clearance is found at Crocker’s Reef Guard Gate with a clearance of 14 feet 2.4 inches.

 For a complete listing of Champlain Canal bridges, guard gates, and utility crossings along with their clearances, visit the Champlain Canal Bridge Clearances Page.

-The speed limits vary for the Champlain Canal and range between 5 mph (4.3 knots) and 30 + mph (26 + knots) along its route.
+The speed limits vary over the length of the Champlain Canal ranging between 5 mph (4.3 knots) and 45 mph (39.1 knots) along its route.

 Distances between major points along the Champlain Canal can be found on our Champlain Canal - Distances Page.
-The distances table shown is useful in planning your transit and possible overnight stops.
+The distances table shown is useful in planning overnight stops while transiting the canal and is available for download.